GoldinGuy/UltimateRegexResource/README.md

 | `*+`   | _0+ possessive_ | 0 or more of the preceding expression, using as many chars as possible, without backtracking _(Not supported in JS or PY)_ | `abccc`        | `c*+`              | `ccc`         |
 | `++`   | _1+ possessive_ | 1 or more of the preceding expression, using as many chars as possible, without backtracking _(Not supported in JS or PY)_ | `abccc`        | `c++`              | `ccc`         |

-Put simply, greedy quantifiers match as much as possible, lazy as little as possible, and possessive as much as possible without backtracking.
+Put simply, greedy quantifiers match as much as possible, lazy as little as possible and possessive as much as possible without backtracking.

-What this means in practice is that possessive quantifiers will always return either the same match as greedy quantifiers, or if backtracking is required they will return no match.
+What this means in practice is that possessive quantifiers will always return either the same match as greedy quantifiers or if backtracking is required they will return no match.
 Therefore, posessive quantifiers should be used when you know backtracking is _not_ necessary, allowing increased performance.

 ### 🖍️ "Gobbledygook" Groups